dnlbowers/Vape-Store/DEPLOYMENT.md

        * When back on the buckets permissions tab, scroll down to the "Access Control List" section and click "Edit."
        * enable "List" for "Everyone (public access)", tick the box to accept that "I understand the effects of these changes on my objects and buckets."  and click "Save changes."

-1. Create AWS Staticfiles User and assign to S3 Bucket:
+1. Create AWS static files User and assign to S3 Bucket:
     * Create "User Group": -
-        * Click "Services" in the top left-hand corner of the landing page, click on "IAM" then click "User Groups."
+        * Click "Services" in the top left-hand corner of the landing page, from the left side of the menu click on "Security, Identity, & Compliance" and select "IAM" from the right side of the menu.
+        * Under "Access management" click "User Groups."
+        * Click "Create Group."
+        * Enter a user name (in the case of this project, I called the user group "manage-pp5-vapeshop").
+        * Scroll to the bottom of the page and click "Create Group."
+    * Create permissions policy for the new user group: -
+        * Click "Policies" in the left-hand menu.
+        * Click "Create Policy."
+        * Click "Import managed policy."
+        * Search for "AmazonS3FullAccess", select this policy, and click "Import".
+        * Click "JSON" under "Policy Document" to see the imported policy
+        * Copy the bucket ARN from the bucket policy page and paste it into the "Resource" section of the JSON snippet.
+Be sure to remove the default value of the resource key ("*") and replace it with the bucket ARN.
+        * Copy the bucket ARN a second time into the "Resource" section of the JSON snippet.
+This time, add "/*" to the end of the ARN to allow access to all resources in this bucket.
+        * Click "Next: Tags."
+        * Click "Next: Review."
+        * Click "Review Policy."
+        * Enter a name for the policy (in the case of this project, I called the policy "pp5-vapeshop-policy").
+        * Enter a description for the policy.
+        * Click "Create Policy."
+    * Attach Policy to User Group: -
+        * Click "User Groups" in the left-hand menu.
+        * Click on the user group name created during the above step.
+        * Select the "Permissions" tab.
+        * click "Attach Policy."
+        * Search for the policy created during the above step, and select it.
+        * Click "Attach Policy."
+    * Create User: -
+        * Click "Users" in the left-hand menu.
         * Click "Add user."
-    * Enter a user name:
-        * In the case of this project, I called the user "pp5-vapeshop-staticfiles"
+        * Enter a "User name" (in the case of this project, I called the user "pp5-vapeshop-staticfiles-user").
-    * Select "Programmatic access" from the "Access type" drop-down menu.
+        * Select "Programmatic access" and "AWS Management Console access."
         * Click "Next: Permissions."
-    * Click "Attach existing policies directly."
-    * Search for "AmazonS3FullAccess" and tick the box next to it.
+        * Select "Add user to group."
+        * Select the user group created during the above step.
         * Click "Next: Tags."
         * Click "Next: Review."
         * Click "Create user."
-    * Take note of the "Access key ID" and "Secret access key" as you will need these to connect to the bucket from Django.
+        * Take note of the "Access key ID" and "Secret access key" as these will be needed to connect to the S3 bucket.
+        * Click "Download .csv" to download the credentials.
         * Click "Close."

 ### Creating Environmental Variables Locally